 The Bachelor of Healthy Ageing is available in external delivery mode only and can be completed within a minimum of 2 years offering students the flexibility to study from anywhere in the world and at a pace that meets their individual needs.

 Study periods are nine weeks in duration, with four study periods available in each calendar year.
 In addition, a five week study period will be available as a summer session for selected elective topics.
-Core and option topics will be offered twice in a calendar year allowing students access to the full range of topics over a 12 month period regardless of the time of admission.
+Core and option topics will be offered twice in a calendar year allowing students access to topics over a 12 month period regardless of the time of admission.

 Flinders University recognises that circumstances in life can change and hence offers exit degrees for those students who commence the Bachelor of Healthy Ageing but are unable to complete.
 These exit degrees include the Diploma in Healthy Ageing, available on completion of 36 units of prescribed topics, and the Associate Degree in Healthy Ageing, available on completion of 72 units of prescribed topics.